Fidelity versus M1 Finance: compare IRA, commissions, investing fees, trading tools, account pros and cons. Which online broker is better?

 Style of Investing

-Self-directed accounts are also available to customers who want to buy and sell mutual funds, ETF’s, stocks, options, and fixed-income securities on their own.
+Fidelity’s self-directed accounts let investors trade mutual funds, ETFs, stocks, options, and fixed-income securities on their own.

-M1 Finance offers Pie investing.
-A Pie is a basket of assets (specifically stocks, ETF’s, cryptocurrencies, and other Pies).
-Pies are generally created by the broker, but it’s also possible to build your own.
-The company does not provide digital or human advisory services beyond its Pies.
-All accounts are technically self-directed, although it’s possible to purchase broker-created Pies in a self-directed account.
+M1 Finance uses a Pie-based system.
+A Pie is a collection of assets such as stocks, ETFs, cryptocurrencies, or other Pies.
+Many Pies are created by M1, but investors can also build their own.
+The company does not provide digital or human advisory services beyond this Pie setup.
+All accounts are technically self-directed, though clients can pick broker-made Pies.

 M1 vs Fidelity 2025

-M1 does not offer mutual funds, options, or bonds; and obviously this is a weakness compared to Fidelity.
+M1 does not offer mutual funds, options, or bonds, which is a drawback compared to Fidelity.

 Trading Tools